Blind rescue puppy captures hearts in new foster home | Globalnews.ca

 Stephanie Senger, foster and adoption coordinator for CC RezQ’s, says it is unfortunately very common in rural communities for dogs to quilled by porcupines.

-“Six days after Luka, we acquired four more emergency quill dogs.
+“Six days after Luca, we acquired four more emergency quill dogs.
 Same thing — they had thousands through their face, in their mouths.”

 Ready to welcome another foster dog, Droege picked up Luca on Thanksgiving Monday and a few days later he went for an enucleation, effectively removing his infected eye.

-Luka is currently relaxing in recovery with his new foster family and successfully healing.
-It is unknown whether Luka will be completely blind for the remainder of his life or if he will regain some sight in the future.
+Luca is currently relaxing in recovery with his new foster family and successfully healing.
+It is unknown whether Luca will be completely blind for the remainder of his life or if he will regain some sight in the future.

 “I’m not a vet so I can’t really say, but we are pretty sure that the infection that was in his eye that was impacted was so bad it actually seeped into his other optical nerve, so he may or may not get vision back.
 As of right now, it seems to us that he cannot see at all.”